How do you choose the best carpet for your home and lifestyle?

-- Carpet offers a variety of colors, patterns and styles to satisfy any personal style and match any decor.
+- Carpet offers a huge range of colors, patterns and styles to satisfy any personal style, match any décor and fit nearly any budget.

-- Carpet’s cushioned surface absorbs sound and is less noisy to walk on than hard surface flooring.
+- Carpet’s cushioned surface absorbs sound and is quieter to walk on.

-- When considering affordability, carpet is one of the most economical flooring products to have installed.
+- Carpet is one of the most economical flooring choices to install.

-- Carpet is a non-slip surface that is safe underfoot and provides a cushion to prevent breakage when delicate items are dropped, and fewer tears when toddlers are learning to walk.
+- Carpet is a non-slip surface that is safe underfoot … less breakage if delicate items are dropped, and fewer tears when toddlers are learning to walk.

-- Most synthetic carpets are treated with static, stain and soil resistant treatments, making them easy to clean and maintain.
+- Because most synthetic carpets are treated with static, stain and soil resistant treatments, they’re easy to clean and maintain.

 To pick the right fiber, consider how you live in each room.
 There are basically five types of fiber: